mosswg/FormatString/README.md

 # FormatString

 ## Building
-This project uses CMake.
+This project uses CMake.<br>
 <br>
 The option `BUILD_EXAMPLE_CODE` will build and executable with Example.c.
-If no option is specified CMake will build the project as a library.
+If no option is specified CMake will build the project as a library.<br>
 <br>
-For anyone who doesn't know how to use cmake build instructions are on the [wiki](../../wiki/Building).
+For anyone who doesn't know how to use cmake build instructions are on the [wiki](../../wiki/Building).<br>
 <br>

 ## Syntax